About Us

 Unit economics is adept at measuring how sustainable the market is.
 This, in turn, helps them analyse a product/company's future potential.
 In the initial stages of a business, many founders and CEOs depend on unit economics to evaluate their company's future stability and potential.

-By calculating unit economics, companies can forecast gross margins and break-even points more accurately.
+By calculating unit economics in business, companies can forecast gross margins and break-even points more accurately.
 This clearly explains whether what is spent on various operations yields profits and how quickly you see the returns on those costs.

 You can calculate unit economics either way, depending on your chosen unit definition.
 You can define a unit as "one item sold" or "one customer."

-LTV= Gross Margin % X (1 / Monthly Churn) X Average Monthly Revenue per Customer
+LTV = Gross Margin % × (1 ÷ Monthly Churn Rate) × Average Monthly Revenue per Customer

-When we analyse based on 'cost', customer acquisition cost (CAC) is crucial in determining unit economics.
-It is the money you spend on attracting a new customer, including the money you spend on marketing and sales through campaigns, programs, etc., to acquire one customer.
+CAC is the total spend on attracting a new customer, including the money you spend on marketing and sales through campaigns, programs, etc., to acquire one customer.

 When your CAC is lower than LTV, it shows a healthy business model with strong profitability potential.
 If the two metrics are equal, it indicates stagnation.
 And if your CAC exceeds your LTV, it suggests a financial deficit.
 In this case, you must make strategic adjustments to optimise marketing expenditure and enhance overall profitability.